n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sms77.md

 # sms77

-The sms77 node allows you to automate work in sms77, and integrate sms77 with other applications. n8n has built-in support for a wide range of sms77 features, including sending SMS, and converting text to voice.
+Use the sms77 node to automate work in sms77, and integrate sms77 with other applications. n8n has built-in support for a wide range of sms77 features, including sending SMS, and converting text to voice.

 On this page, you'll find a list of operations the sms77 node supports and links to more resources.